patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/ServiceCard/ServiceCard.md

 ### Service Card with Gallery example

-This shows how cards will look side by side in a `Gallery` component
+This shows how cards can look side by side in a [gallery layout](/layouts/gallery).

 ```js file="./ServiceCardGalleryExample.tsx"